 The best scrap metal tools aren’t always what you’d expect.
 The tools you’ll want the most when starting are a magnet and a five-gallon bucket.
 But once you get going, this list of recycling tools is far and away, the best tools for the job.

 We broke it all down by the which scrapping tools you’ll need for each step of the way.
 Once you have these tools, you can break down just about anything.
+The best part is some of these tools are probably already in your toolbox.

 Before you start working on your scrap, it’s best to find out what material you have on your hands.
 The quickest and easiest way to tell if your metal is ferrous or non-ferrous is by using a magnet.
-Ferrous metals will cause your magnet to stick, but you should follow our guide for your non-ferrous scrap.
+Ferrous metals will cause your magnet to stick, but you should follow our guide for your non-ferrous scrap

 A metal file, on the other hand, is one of the best scrap metal tools to check for ‘plating.’
-Most metals nowadays have a separate coating on the outside to protect it from the elements or shocking and electrocuting anyone standing too close–when the power is on, of course.
+Most metals nowadays have a separate coating on the outside to protect them from the elements or shocking and electrocuting anyone standing too close–when the power is on, of course.
 To protect the metal inside, companies will often use plastic or chrome.
 Still, they sometimes use other non-ferrous metals like copper.

 By using a file, you can grind down the top layer and make sure you’ve got the right metal all the way through.